SwedbankPay/developer.swedbankpay.com/_includes/payment-order-automated-fuel-dispenser.md

 {% include alert-agreement-required.md %}

-An Automated Fuel Dispenser (AFD) payment is a purchase where the merchant requests an authorization transaction for an automatic fuel dispenser.
+An Automated Fuel Dispenser payment is a purchase where the merchant requests an authorization transaction for an automatic fuel dispenser.
 The request contains the maximum purchase amount, but the issuer can reply with a partial approval to lower the maximum purchase amount.
 This can be used to stop